-- (b) enable design work to commence immediately where not doing so would have an adverse effect on the overall project deadlines and planning requirements; - (c) facilitate TUPE requirement. - All letters that fall under the points above must be agreed with legal and signed by the relevant Director.
-Where a letter of intent is required for any other reason it must be agreed by the Monitoring Officer. - 36.3.
-Where a letter of intent is issued it must specify its intent and include a maximum liability, which cannot exceed £100,000 unless otherwise agreed by the Monitoring Officer.
+- (b) enable design work to commence immediately where not doing so would have an adverse effect on the overall project deadlines and planning requirements; - (c) facilitate TUPE requirement. - 362 All letters that fall under the points above must be in a form approved by the Monitoring Officer and executed as a contact.agreed with legal and signed by the relevant Director.
+Where a letter of intent is required for anyother reason it must be agreed by the Monitoring Officer.

+363. Where a letter of intent is issued it must specify its intent and include a maximum liability, which cannot exceed £100,000 unless otherwise agreed by the Monitoring Officer.